LeoniePhiline/async-mailer/README.md

     .subject("Subject")
     .text_body("Mail body");

-// Send the message using the implementation-agnostic `dyn Mailer`. mailer.send_mail(&message).await?;
+// Send the message using the implementation-agnostic `dyn DynMailer`. mailer.send_mail(&message).await?;
 ```

 ## Roadmap

-DKIM support is planned to be implemented on the `SmtpMailer`.
+- DKIM support is planned to be implemented on the `SmtpMailer`.
+- Access token auto-refresh is planned to be implemented on the `OutlookMailer`.

 Further mailer implementations are possible.
 Please open an issue and ideally provide a pull request to add your alternative mailer implementation!